SPS Resources

 Summaries of Product Characteristics

 SPCs are available via the electronic Medicines Compendium and MHRA website.
-They will provide details on any pharmacogenomic testing that needs to be carried out before prescribing (section 4.1).
+They will provide details on any pharmacogenomic testing required before prescribing (section 4.1).

 Clinical Pharmacogenetics Implementation Consortium